jellewie/Arduino-log-Sht3x-to-Domoticz/README.md

 # Arduino-smart-home-switch
 A way to add 2 Sensirion SHT3x (RH/T) Digital Humidity Sensor(s) to Domoticz

-Note that HUM seems to be an int, and will truncate decimals https://github.com/domoticz/domoticz/blob/6fa3ed25990d46a70d0fc149d3ed5b7c44790a6b/main/EventSystem.cpp#L670
+[Note that HUM seems to be an int, and will truncate decimals](https://github.com/domoticz/domoticz/blob/6fa3ed25990d46a70d0fc149d3ed5b7c44790a6b/main/EventSystem.cpp#L670
-This firmware will round HUMIDITY to the nearest whole number.
+), this firmware will round HUMIDITY to the nearest whole number.

 # What you need
 - An [Domoticz](https://www.domoticz.com/) hub (and its IP ofc) to send data to
-- An dummy "Temp+hum" device in Domoticz and its IDX
+- An dummy ["Temp+hum"](https://www.domoticz.com/wiki/Dummy_for_virtual_Switches#Temperature.2Fhumidity) device in Domoticz and its IDX
 - [ESP32](https://dl.espressif.com/dl/package_esp32_index.json)
 - SHT3x sensor board